elena-marcos-macias/ANOVA1f/README.md

           - **Numeric**: Specify the ranges of columns to be ignored using pairs of indices.
           *Example: to ignore columns A–C and J–M, write `[1,3,10,13]`.*
   -  `"groupName"`: Name of the grouping variable.
 This must match the column header in the Excel file.
-   *In the example data, this would be column A, labeled "Genotipo".*
+   *In the example data, this would be column A, labeled "Genotype".*
   -  `"groupOrder"`: List the categories of the grouping variable in the order you want them displayed in the graph (up to four categories). **All of the existing categories must be listed, regardless of you wanting them to appear in the graph or not.** ~LO QUIERO CAMBIAR PARA QUE PUEDAS SELECCIONAR CATEGORÍAS Y NO TENENGAS QUE USAR TODAS~
    *Example: `["WT", "Het", "Hom"]`.*
   -  `"groupControl"`: Specify the groups to be treated as control groups for the post-hoc Dunnett test (and its non-parametric equivalent).